Skip to main content

 Social psychologist Roy Baumeister has noted that people require life to make sense in at least four basic ways (Baumeister, 1991).
 These four ways or needs are:

 1. Purpose: This is the need to be able to interpret present events as a part of a bigger picture in the future.
 You can have extrinsic purposes or goals (desired, possible future circumstances) and intrinsic purposes or fulfillments (desired, possible future subjective states which are inherently good).
-Meaning in life may be derived from one's pursuit of extrinsic goals or intrinsic fulfillments even if these are not realized.
+Meaning in life may be derived from one's pursuit of extrinsic goals or intrinsic fulfillments, even if these are not realized.
 It, however, helps to have meaningful life goals

 2. Value or justification: This is the need to regard your actions as right and good.
-You want to see your present and past actions as not being objectionable and to see your life having positive value.
+You want to see your present and past actions as not being objectionable and to see your life as having positive value.
 Values are what we want to stand for in life, how we want to behave, what sort of person we want to be, and what sort of strengths and qualities we want to develop.
 Completing the statement "I do this for the sake of..." for your actions in a sequential manner until you don't have an answer will lead you to your core values.
 You can use other value-focused exercises to clarify your values.
 A helpful reminder here is that values are subjective.

 These four needs, though not necessary for survival, do cause frustration and distress when they are not satisfied.
-When people are deprived of a source of meaning in life, they first try to explore their existing sources of meaning to make up for the deficit.
+When people are deprived of a source of meaning in life, they first attempt to explore their existing sources of meaning to compensate for the deficit.
 And if this fails, they look to add entirely new sources.
 For example, a person in their mid-life may turn to their family and hobbies when career goals cease to be a viable source of meaning in life.
 It is prudent to derive meaning of life from a combination of sources – from family, work, personal achievements, friends, religion and spirituality, sports, social activism, art, politics, and hobbies.
 This protects you from being vulnerable if you were to depend on one or two life domains to provide that meaning and were having difficulties in those domains.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.